Tag Archives: Information processing

 ©Kathryn Welds

-Reduce “Affective Forecasting” Errors with a Geographic Cure?
+Reduce “Affective Forecasting” Errors

-People must often make “affective predictions” about choice of life partner, occupation, residence, yet most everyone makes small, but systematic errors in forecasting personal emotional responses.
+People often make “affective predictions” about choice of life partner, occupation, residence, yet most everyone makes small, but systematic errors in forecasting personal emotional responses.

 These misjudgments can negatively affect personal health, happiness, financial well-being, and interpersonal relationships.